Budapest Memorandum: 2014 Russian annexation of Crimea

 In February 2014, Russian forces seized or blockaded various airports and other strategic sites throughout Crimea.
 The troops were attached to the Russian Black Sea Fleet stationed in Crimea, which placed Russia in violation of the Budapest Memorandum.
 The Russian Foreign Ministry had initially denied the movement of armoured units attached to the Black Sea Fleet in Crimea, which led to the troops being labelled "little green men", however after taking full military control over Crimea, Russia finally did admit their involvement but asserted that they were acting within the scope of the various agreements between the two countries.
 Russia responded by illegally staging a so-called "referendum" on whether the Crimea should join it, where the option to remain part of Ukraine and keep the same rights and laws of 2014, as before, was not present.
 Prior to the referendum, Russian military blocked all the opposition TV and media, as well as radically put down the rallies for support of Ukraine.
 As a result, the Crimean parliament announced a referendum on Crimea's future in accordance with the law "On the Autonomous Republic of Crimea".
-On 16 March the referendum was held, on 17 March Crimea declared independence, and on 21 March it was incorporated into the Russian Federation.
+On 16 March, the referendum was held.
+On 17 March, Crimea declared independence.
+On 21 March, it was incorporated into the Russian Federation.

 Ukraine vigorously protested the action as a violation of Article 1 of the Budapest Memorandum.
 Russia breached Budapest memorandum in 2014 with its annexation of Ukraine's Crimea.
 As a response, the US and the UK provided Ukraine with financial and military assistance and imposed economic sanctions on Russia, while ruling out "any direct interventions to avoid a direct confrontation with Russia".
 After the annexation, Canada, France, Germany, Italy, Japan, the UK, and the US stated that Russian involvement was a breach of its Budapest Memorandum obligations to Ukraine and in violation of Ukrainian sovereignty and territorial integrity.
-On 1 March the Address of the Verkhovna Rada of Ukraine to the Guarantor States in accordance with the Budapest Memorandum of 1994 on Security Assurances in connection with Ukraine's accession to the Treaty on the Non-Proliferation of Nuclear Weapons was published.
+On 1 March, the Address of the Verkhovna Rada of Ukraine to the Guarantor States in accordance with the Budapest Memorandum of 1994 on Security Assurances in connection with Ukraine's accession to the Treaty on the Non-Proliferation of Nuclear Weapons was published.